-We believe that staff should not be in any danger at work, and will not tolerate violent or threatening behaviour towards our staff.
+We believe that staff should not be in any danger at work and will not tolerate violent or threatening behaviour towards our staff.

-All staff will report any incidents of aggression or violence (or near misses) directed to themselves to their line manager/headteacher immediately.
+All staff will report any incidents of aggression or violence (or near misses) directed to themselves to their line manager / Headteacher / Head of School immediately.
 This applies to violence from students, visitors or other staff.